 You’ll need to decide ahead of time when you will retire.
 After all, the age you retire will affect Social Security benefits and how you approach your retirement savings strategy.
 You should also speak with your employer about when you plan to retire so you can work together to form an exit strategy.

 Take Our Poll: Are You Struggling To Keep Up With Your Utility Bills?

 Look at your spending to figure out where your money is going and if you need to start budgeting so you’ll have enough savings for retirement.

-“I often see couples unaware of each other’s spending habits until they create a budget,” said Dolph Janis, income strategist at Clear Income Strategies Group.
+“I often see couples unaware of each other’s spending habits until they create a budget,” said Dolph Janis, owner and founder of Clear Income Strategies Group.
 So have a serious talk with your spouse about establishing spending controls and setting aside funds for your future.

 These days, some people who retire in their 60s live until they’re 90 years old.
 That’s a 30-year gap of time you’ll need to fill with meaningful experiences and, well, money.
 Don’t retire without knowing what you want to do with the rest of your life — and how you’ll afford it.
 Start preparing a retirement plan that will last you decades.